-To make a fair comparison, we use the same NN architecture in Case II as in Case I except that the output layer of NN in Case II has all the 42660 GPPs and the output layer in Case I has only 5 singular value coefficients.
-Figure 6(b) indicates that the simple NN with 20 hidden nodes is not sophisticated enough to capture the complex relationship between the 8 inputs and 42660 outputs.
-As we can see in Figure 6(b), both training and validation losses are relatively high suggesting an underfitting.
-The validation loss is always larger than the training loss suggesting that the fitted NN does not generalize well and may result in poor performance in predicting new data.
-Figure 7 shows R^2 scores of Case II in predicting the 1000 test data.
-The figure indicates that the simple NN trained by 20 data in Case II has a very poor prediction accuracy with the R^2 score of only 0.05, close to a constant model's performance with a zero R^2 score.
-However, with the same NN trained by the same 20 data, our SVD-based surrogate method can achieve a high prediction accuracy with the R^2 score of 0.93.
-This demonstrates our method's capability in using a few training samples to build an accurate surrogate model, greatly reducing the computational costs in generating the expensive model simulation data.
+To make a fair comparison, we use the same NN architecture in Case II as in Case I except that the output layer of NN in Case II has all 42 660 GPPs and the output layer in Case I has only five singular value coefficients.
+Figure 6b indicates that the simple NN with 20 hidden nodes is not sophisticated enough to capture the complex relationship between the eight inputs and 42 660 outputs.
+As we can see in Fig. 6b, both training and validation losses are relatively high, suggesting an underfitting.
+The validation loss is always larger than the training loss, suggesting that the fitted NN does not generalize well and may result in poor performance in predicting new data.
+Figure 7 shows $R^2$ scores of Case II in predicting the 1000 test data.
+The figure indicates that the simple NN trained by 20 data in Case II has a very poor prediction accuracy with the $R^2$ score of only 0.05, close to a constant model performance with a zero $R^2$ score.
+However, with the same NN trained by the same 20 data, our SVD-based surrogate method can achieve a high prediction accuracy with the $R^2$ score of 0.93.
+This demonstrates our method's capability of using a few training samples to build an accurate surrogate model, greatly reducing the computational costs of generating expensive model simulation data.